 We think that you should make your hostel stay a real experience and a true part of your trip, so it’s worth picking them carefully.
 We have spent months testing most hostels (but admittedly not all so bear this in mind when thinking “why isn’t so-and-so hostel on this list?!”) in the country to come up with our recommendations of best hostels on the North Island.

-1. Raglan Backpackers
+1. Raglan Backpackers (Raglan)

-Owned by two devoted surfers, Raglan Backpackers is well… a surfers dream.
-Pushing hard on the social aspect of backpacking there is free Internet available but only on computers labelled Porn Corner.
-You’ve got to chat with each other, should it be during make your own pizza night (sharing mandatory) or in the spa pool in the middle of the garden.
+Owned by two devoted surfers, Raglan Backpackers is well… a surfer’s dream!
+Pushing hard on the social aspect of backpacking, there is free internet available but only on computers labelled “Porn Corner”.
+Instead, you’re encouraged to chat with each other, should it be during make your own pizza night (sharing mandatory) or in the spa pool in the middle of the garden courtyard.
 Surf gear and “the surf car” are available for you to make the most of in the world-class waves of the area.
-Check out these other 5 Best Backpacker Hostels in Raglan.
+All in all, we rate it one of the 5 Best Backpacker Hostels in Raglan!

 Check Raglan Backpackers out:

-2. River Valley Lodge
+3. River Valley Lodge (Taihape)

 Check River Valley Lodge out:

 - River Valley Lodge on Booking.com

 - River Valley Lodge on HostelWorld

 - River Valley Lodge on Trip.com